-Millions of tons of sand and dirt must have been moved to create all the fairway mounding, slopes, and ridges as well as the tall berms lining the fairway.
+Millions of tons of sand and dirt must have been moved to create all the original fairway contour, mounding, and the tall berms lining the fairway.
 Miss the fairway, most of which are ample and forgiving, and your ball is lost.
 The fairways were in near perfect condition when we played and the rough was very playable.
 Expect wind to have a significant impact on your ball flight and the rolling fairways to create some uneven lies.

-The greens at Palmilla Beach Golf Course were in excellent condition - the were running around a 9, ran true, and held the ball well.
+The greens at Palmilla Beach Golf Course were also in excellent condition.
+They were running around a 9, ran true, and held the ball well.
 The greens are Paspalum which is super-spongy turf and it’s so soft you’ll be tempted to play barefoot!
-Most of the greens are raised, guarded by some nasty deep bunkers, and all had some slope, contour, or tiers.
+Most of the greens are slightly raised, guarded by some nasty deep bunkers, and all had some slope, contour, or tiers.
 Pin placement can add a few strokes.
-In many cases, tall burms or mounds provide a nice backstop for the green - hit into them and the ball might roll back onto the green.
-But if you hit on the side of the green, the slope will most likely take you back down the fringe and into the fairway.
+In some cases, tall burms or mounds provide a nice backstop for the green - hit into them and the ball might roll back toward the green.

 The sand in the bunkers at Palmilla Beach Golf Club is soft and thick and perfect - some of the best bunkers we've played out of!
-But you've got a major problem if you end up against their very steep faces or in the thick deep rough surrounding the bunkers.
+But you've got a major problem if you end up against their steep faces or in the rough surrounding the bunkers.

-Port Aransas is one of our favorite Texas cities and Palmilla Beach Golf Club is another good reason to visit Port A. When the condos and casitas are finishing in early 2015, some of them will be available for a stay and play or beach vacation.
+Port Aransas is one of our favorite Texas cities and Palmilla Beach Golf Club is another good reason to visit Port A. The Palmilla Beach Resort is home to some beautiful homes, condos, townhomes, and cottages - several of which are available for a golf stay and play or beach vacation.
 The Resort also has a seaside grill, patio bar, and poolside cabana.